 -Eggs, spinach, sprouted toast (check added sugars), avocado

--Smoothie with 1/4 cup blueberries, unsweetened almond milk, 1 serving protein, 1 tbsp flax or chia seeds, 1 tbsp almond butter, coconut, big handful spinach, ice or steamed then frozen cauliflower (trust me, you can’t taste it!
-Begin with adding only 1/3 cup and work your way up from there!)
+-Smoothie with 1/4 cup blueberries, unsweetened almond milk, 1 serving protein, 1 tbsp flax or chia seeds, 1 tbsp almond butter, coconut flakes, big handful spinach, ice or steamed then frozen cauliflower (trust me, you can’t taste it!
+Begin with adding only a few pieces and work your way up to 1/2 cup from there!)

--Tuna salad with avocado mayo, bell peppers, romaine lettuce, seeded crackers (I love Jilz Crackers)
+-Tuna salad with avocado mayo (or plain smashed avocado), bell peppers, romaine lettuce, seeded crackers (I love Jilz Crackers)

 –Turkey Burger, tomato, lettuce, sweet potato fries, salad